platypusllc/usv_ws/README.md

 5. Build the ROS node inside the docker image:

+The "target=/ws" parameter should have started you inside /ws in the docker container instance.
+If you're not in /ws, cd into /ws.

-Note: If you edit the code, you'll need to re-run "colcon build" before restarting the ROS node, to run the changed code.
+Note: Also, if you edit the code, you'll need to re-run "colcon build" before restarting the ROS node, to run the changed code.

 ```
 root@f1f4a30bbad3:/ws# colcon build